Skip to main content

 📜 History

-Prior to the construction of the Former Supreme Court, the Supreme Court was housed first in the Former Parliament House and then the Former Empress Place Building.
-In 1934, the colonial government acquired the site of Hotel de l’Europe, a luxurious hotel that was forced to shut down in 1932.
-The vacated hotel building was demolished, and construction of the Former Supreme Court building commenced in Apr 1936.
+In 1934, the colonial government acquired the site of Hotel de l’Europe, a prestigious hotel that had been forced to close in 1932.
+The hotel building was subsequently demolished to make way for the construction of the Former Supreme Court, which began in April 1936.

-The foundation stone of the building was laid on 1 Apr 1937, and to commemorate the event, a time capsule cylinder was placed beneath it.
-The time capsule contains six Singapore newspapers dated 31 Mar 1937, and currency from the Straits Settlements.
-It is to be retrieved in the year 3000 with the smashing of the foundation stone.
+The foundation stone of the building was laid on 1 Apr 1937, marking a significant milestone in its construction.
+To commemorate the occasion, a time capsule was placed beneath the stone, containing six Singapore newspapers dated 31 Mar 1937, along with currency from the Straits Settlements.
+This time capsule is intended to be retrieved in the year 3000, when the foundation stone will be shattered to reveal its contents.

 Post WWII, The building was the site of war crime trials of members of the Japanese military in 1946. | IMAGE: WIKIMEDIA COMMONS/@VASEY, IMPERIAL WAR MUSEUMS

-After the Japanese officially signed their surrender in the adjacent Former City Hall (then known as the Municipal Building) on 12 Sep 1945, a huge victory parade took place on the Padang in front of the Municipal Building and the Supreme Court to celebrate the end of the Japanese Occupation in Singapore.
+Following the official signing of the Japanese surrender in the adjacent Former City Hall (then the Municipal Building) on 12 Sep 1945, a grand victory parade was held on the Padang in front of both the Municipal Building and the Supreme Court.
+This momentous event marked the end of the Japanese Occupation in Singapore (1942-1945), celebrating the nation’s liberation.

 IMAGE: WIKIMEDIA COMMONS/@KOK LENG YEO